IRL-CT/mobilehri2023/docs/dance_manager.md

 Where to look in the source tree

-- `dance_manager/dance_manager/dance_server.py` — main action server logic and orchestration.
+- `dance_manager/dance_manager/dance_server.py` — main action server logic and orchestration, waiting for the client to send moves.
-- `dance_manager/dance_manager/dance_client.py` — helper client code for sending goals and handling feedback.
+- `dance_manager/dance_manager/dance_client.py` — helper client code for sending a series of dance moves and handling feedback.
-- `dance_manager/dance_manager/dance_moves.py` — pre-defined moves and composition helpers.
+- `dance_manager/dance_manager/dance_moves.py` — pre-defined moves, mostly to keep the workspace organized.
+Can think of it as the library of dance moves.
-- `dance_manager/launch/dance_server_launch.py` — example launch description that starts the server node.
+- `dance_manager/launch/dance_server_launch.py` — launch file that starts the server node defined in dance_server.py.

 ## Adding new dance moves